KStateMachine/kstatemachine/docs/index.md

 ```

 By default, factory functions start state machine.
 You can control it using `start` argument.
+All overloads accept optional argument `CreationArguments` which allows to change some options.

 Subsequent samples will use `createStateMachine()` function, but you can choose that one which fits your needs.